-7. Figure 2 shows that around 75% of the actions in the Park Plan are considered to be green and on track to be delivered, with around 20% considered to be amber and requiring more attention or alternative action.
-Six actions (4% of the total) are considered to be red (not achievable by 2012) at this time.
+- 8. It is expected that by the monitoring update of May 201 I there will be further change to some outcomes as they are either considered unachievable, or have been fully achieved. - 9.
+Figure 2 shows that around 75% of the actions in the Park Plan are considered to be green and on track to be delivered, with around 20% considered to be amber and requiring more attention or alternative action.
+Eight actions (5% of the total) are considered to be red (not achievable by 2012) at this time.
 One of those relates to the extension of the Speyside Way to Newtonmore, and is programmed to be completed by March 2013.
 The other five red actions relate to work that has been superseded or to changed priorities since the National Park Plan was prepared.
 They are not considered to have a significant effect the delivery of any outcomes in the National Park Plan.